ARMA and the Information Coalition Merge: What Comes Next?

 Most people will agree that ARMA has needed a shake-up.
 It's been hampered by the perception that it is an organization only for records managers.
 The challenge has been that when it's tried to pivot to the broader world of information governance, it was perceived as merely a marketing shift.
 This was exacerbated by many vendors simply doing a global cut-and-paste in their marketing literature, swapping “records management” in favor of “information governance.”

-Since taking over the reigns at ARMA, CEO Jocelyn Hunter has seen the need for a real shift.
+Since taking over the reigns at ARMA, CEO Jocelyn Gunter has seen the need for a real shift.
 She has been looking for ways to not only make the adjustment but to sell it as more than just a marketing device.
 That is one reason ARMA has made this move.
 As she put it, "Sometimes you need something big like this to get the attention of both your supporters and detractors so that they really hear you and believe the change is more than just talk."

 So what has ARMA added in joining forces with the Information Coalition?